Dentaly.org is reader-supported. When you buy via the links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Removables are easier to lose

-Retainers after braces are very important.
+Retainers are very important after the removal of your braces.
 To avoid the painful and forceful shifting of braces yet again, a permanent retainer gives you a permanent way to keep your teeth in place.

 Not wearing retainers after braces can harm your smile and ultimately lead to your orthodontist suggesting braces a second time around.